Vluuks/AndroidPractice/Week1/Lab/README.md

 As you can see this class does not just hold data (like the name, program and student number), it contains runnable code as well, in the form of the method `printInfo()`.
 When called, this method will print information about the student to the console.

-In the editor on the right, find the Student.java file and add another property to the class, right below the `studentNumber` property.
-You need to alter the `printInfo()` method yet.
+➡️ *Exercise 1:* In the editor on the right, find the Student.java file and add another property to the class, right below the `studentNumber` property.
+You don't need to alter the `printInfo()` method yet.

 {% next "Classes and instances" %}
+&nbsp;

 <a name="classes-instances"></a>